 - Average Duration: 4-8 Hours

-The reason we rate the Museum so highly is a combination of the incredible amount of artifacts and works of art on display, combined with the few select pieces that really stop you in your tracks and go wow!
+The reason we rate the Museum so highly is the combination of the incredible amount of artifacts and works of art on display, combined with the few select pieces that really stop you in your tracks and go wow!
 American Gothic by Grant Wood and Edward Hopper’s Nighthawks along with pieces from Picasso, Rembrandt, Monet, Renoir, Cezanne, Jackson Pollock, Van Gough, and Andy Warhol! along with many others.
 These are really important works of art and can be really staggering to behold.
 Even for non-art aficionados to be in the presence of these pieces can be really moving!

 The Art Institute brings this all together and allows you to walk through our history in a fascinating and thought-provoking way.